Regional envoys to hold talks with Guinea junta over coup | Law-Order

 Regional envoys to hold talks with Guinea junta over coup

-The ECOWAS delegation will be led by its Commission President Jean-Claude Kassi Brou, Ghana's foreign affairs minister Shirley Ayorkor Botchway and Burkina Faso's Foreign Minister Alpha Barry.
-The envoys will push the junta to appoint a "credible" civilian prime minister as soon as possible, to help steer Guinea back towards constitutional order, a high-ranking regional official told Reuters on Thursday.
+The ECOWAS delegation will be led by its Commission President Jean-Claude Kassi Brou, Ghana's foreign affairs minister Shirley Ayorkor Botchway and Burkina Faso Foreign Minister Alpha Barry.
+The envoys will push the junta to appoint a "credible" civilian prime minister as soon as possible to help guide Guinea back towards constitutional order, a high-ranking regional official told Reuters on Thursday.

 As it moves to strengthen its hold on power, the junta led by Colonel Mamady Doumbouya, a former French legionnaire, ordered the central bank and other banks on Thursday to freeze all government accounts to secure state assets.
 Doumbouya and the other special forces soldiers behind Sunday's coup said they ousted Conde because of concerns about poverty and endemic corruption.